alfattd/ollama/README.md

 # Ollama

-Install LLm localy using Ollama with docker
+Install LLM localy using Ollama with docker

 ## Prerequisites
 - Git